Bangka (boat): Construction

 Like all ancestral Austronesian boats, the hull of the bangka at its simplest form had five parts.
 The bottom part consists of single piece of hollowed-out log (essentially a dugout canoe, the original meaning of the word bangka).
 At the sides were two planks, and two horseshoe-shaped wood pieces formed the prow and stern.
 These were fitted tightly together edge-to-edge with lugs, dowels and lashings (made from rattan or fiber), without using any nails.
 They formed the shell of the boat, which was then reinforced by horizontal ribs.
 They had no central rudders but were instead steered using an oar on one side.
 These were built in the double-canoe configuration or had a single outrigger on the windward side.
 In Island Southeast Asia, these developed into double outriggers on each side that provided greater stability when tacking against the wind.
 Bangka were also typically traditionally caulked using a boiled mixture of balaw sap from apitong trees (Dipterocarpus spp.) and gata (coconut milk).

-Though most modern bangka in the Philippines have double-outriggers, single-outrigger dugout canoes survived until recent times in some parts of the Philippines.
-Examples include a specimen in the University of Southampton from Manila Bay collected in the 1940s, as well as boats from Lake Bulusan and Lake Buhi of the Bicol Region of southern Luzon from as recently as 2015.
-The single outrigger is used to provide lateral stability, while still allowing fishermen to work with fishing nets.
-These traditional boats have largely disappeared in modern times, partly due to the scarcity of suitable timber and partly due to the relative cheapness of fiberglass boats.
+Though most modern bangka in the Philippines have double-outriggers, single-outrigger dugout canoes also exist in the Philippines.
+Examples include canoes from Laguna de Bay, as well as boats from Lake Bulusan and Lake Buhi of the Bicol Region.
+A notable example is the armadahan of Laguna de Bay, which were dugouts typically 10 to 12 m long and 1 to 1.3 m.
+They were equipped with two masts.
+The single outrigger float (palangoy) was either two bamboo poles lashed together or a flattened elongated beam on the starboard side.
+It also featured a counter-balance beam projecting off the port side known as the paltek.
+In modern times, these types of boats are usually motorized or paddled.
+And the single outrigger is used to provide lateral stability, while still allowing fishermen to work with fishing nets.
+They were more widespread in the Philippines in the past, with a specimen in the University of Southampton from Manila Bay collected in the 1940s for example.
+But they have largely disappeared in modern times, partly due to the scarcity of suitable timber and partly due to the relative cheapness of fiberglass boats.

-The ancestral rig was the mastless triangular crab claw sail which had two booms that could be tilted to the wind.
-The sails were made from mats woven from pandan leaves.
-The triangular crab claw sails also later developed into square or rectangular tanja sails, which like crab claw sails, can be tilted against the wind.
-Fixed tripod or bipod masts also developed in Southeast Asia.